oeo/trk/README.md

   1. `top` similar to `add` but returns the top occurrence values in order and limits the result set to 250
 - compound keys are supported by mapping them with a `~` delimiter
-- an interface to query data the data over date ranges is supplied (`.query()`,`.query_days()`), see examples
+- an interface to query data over date ranges is supplied (`.query()`,`.query_days()`), see examples
 - querying does not require a config and can be done from other machines, recording requires a map configuration